|1||Tlalpan, Mexico City|

 |2||Ecatepec de Morelos, State of Mexico|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Leon air is currently 0 times above the WHO annual air quality guideline value
+PM2.5 concentration in Leon is currently 2 times the WHO annual air quality guideline value

 Good 41 US AQI